PROGRAM SCHEDULED for June 6-9, 2017 | Program will be held in Paris, France

 Mr. Muratyan is Secretary General of ETHICS.
 He was recently appointed as a new member of the EUCOMED Independent Compliance Panel.
 He is also member of the Board of ICC-France (International Chamber of Commerce-France).

-Ranked as a leading lawyer by Chambers USA, clients praised Mr. Ogrosky’s “exceptional work” and “great judgment.”
-He is ranked by Super Lawyers for white collar defense and as one of the Top 100 Lawyers in DC, 2014-16; The Legal 500 for white collar defense, 2014-2016; and is Martindale AV-rated.
-For his work handling fraud cases, he received the U.S. Attorney General's Award for Distinguished Service, 2008; U.S. Assistant Attorney General's Award for Special Initiative, 2007; HHS OIG's Exceptional Achievement Award, 2010; and the Director's Award for Superior Performance as an AUSA, 2003.
+Ranked as a leading lawyer by Chambers USA and one of the top-100 lawyers in D.C. by SuperLawyers, clients praise Mr. Ogrosky’s "great judgment" and "exceptional work."
+He received the U.S. Attorney General's Award for Distinguished Service in 2008; U.S. Assistant Attorney General's Award for Special Initiative in 2007; HHS OIG's Exceptional Achievement Award in 2010; and the EOUSA Director's Award for Superior Performance as an AUSA in 2003.

 In 2015, Ms. Pickaert was asked to take the role of Ambassador to the Medical Communities, coordinating EFPIA’s relationships with medical & scientific societies, including learned societies, also through professional communities within the pharmaceutical companies that interact with medical communities.

 Ms. Pickaert has her masters with honors in Economic Science from the Vrije Universiteit te Brussel (Belgium) – with honours.
 Her thesis is titled: Economic and Social Impact of Education and the Value of Human Capital – first class honours.
 She also has continued education and specialization – postgraduate/executive training in Applied Psychology in Economics (two years), Auditing and Valuation of Enterprises (two years), and Hospital Management (one year).